 - An 200-300 word application submitted on the online application addressing the following: Why are you an ideal candidate for the SEEDs program?
 How do you think you could benefit from the program?

 - A SEEDs instructor recommendation form completed by a high school math, science, computer or technology teacher, available here.
 Filling out the form on a web browser will not allow you to save changes; therefore it is recommended that you save the file to your computer first, before filling it out.
 Instructors can submit this form by scanning and emailing the signed form to UGEngineering@scu.edu (recommended) or by mailing the completed form, postmarked by the application deadline in a sealed and signed envelope to:

 500 El Camino Real

 Santa Clara, CA 95053

-Each year we receive more applications than we can accommodate for the SEEDs program.
+Each year we receive many more applications than we can accommodate for the SEEDs program.
 For program consideration, applications will be evaluated based on academic performance (particularly in math and science), strength of instructor recommendation, and alignment of applicant with program goals.
-Applicants will be informed of their status via email by the evening of February 28, 2013.
+Because of program popularity and limited space, acceptance is competitive.
+Applicants will be informed of their application status in the evening on Thursday, March 6th.

 For more information or questions, write or call:

 The School of Engineering provides an outstanding theoretical and practical experience for both undergraduate and graduate students in the heart of Silicon Valley.
 Distinguished faculty, academic excellence, personal attention and a culture of social responsibility are hallmarks of our program.